 The increased vulnerability of humans falling prey to emerging viruses is a result of humans "invading ecosystems where many animals (and their viruses) live and with which we did not have previous contact, and we are travelling faster and further," notes Sarukhan.
 CNN states, "Experts say the rising number of emerging viruses is largely the result of ecological destruction.
 As the natural habitats disappear, animals like rats, bats, and insects survive where large animals get wiped out.
 They're able to live alongside humans beings and are frequently suspected of being the vectors that can carry new diseases to humans."

-Whether the world is prepared to deal with future emerging threats of this kind to reduce their severity is yet to be seen.
+Whether the world is prepared to deal with emerging threats of this kind to reduce their severity is yet to be seen.
 If there is anything that COVID-19 has taught us is that virus diseases, or pathogens, in general, can become a global health disaster when the world is unprepared in dealing with them in their initial stage after being identified.

 © 2021 Alianess Benny Njuguna